-Once a Kernel has been generated, additional MicroEJ Application code (Feature) can be built against the Kernel .
+Once a Kernel has been generated, additional Sandboxed Application code (Feature) can be built against the Kernel .
 The binary application file produced (application.fo) is compatible only for the Kernel on which it was generated.
 Generating a new Kernel requires that you generate the Features again on this Kernel.

-For more details, please refer to the Kernel Developer Guide, especially Multi-Sandbox Kernel link and Sandboxed Application link sections.
+For more details on the build flow, please refer to Multi-Sandbox Kernel link and Sandboxed Application link sections.